-The data generated by this template can be compared with the data generated by VIRCAM img cal domeflat.tsf to determine the transmission profile of the HOWFS beam-splitting filter.
+The data generated by this template can be compared with the data generated by VIRCAM_img_cal_domeflat.tsf to determine the transmission profile of the HOWFS beam-splitting filter.

-8.3.3 Observation templates
+8.2.3 Observation templates

-- This template makes a HOWFS VIRCAM_howfs_obs_exp.tsf wavefront measurement suitable for populating the active optics lookup tables in the TCS.
+- VIRCAM_howfs_obs_exp.tsf This template makes a HOWFS wavefront measurement suitable for populating the active optics lookup tables in the TCS.
 The detector controller is configured with a suitable readout window and the HOWFS intermediate filter is selected and positioned over the required detector.
-A HOWFS observation is made and when completed the HOWFS image analysis system is triggered.
-The derived coefficients are used to generate the active optics lookup tables for the TCS. - Parameters: HOWFS filter, focal plane X,Y and detector window size, integration time, number of integrations,
+A HOWFS observation is made and, when completed, the HOWFS image analysis system is triggered.
+The maximum number of iterations and number of coefficients are obtained from the HOWFS configuration file, unless specified explicitly.
+The derived coefficients are used to generate the active optics lookup tables for the TCS. - Parameters: HOWFS filter, focal plane X,Y and detector window size,